Bureaucratic Bloat

 Imagine…

 One hour before the inevitable, a very privileged occupant of a first class cabin complains to others around him about the lack of proper amenities afforded to him and his entourage.
-The food, liquor and service has not been to his liking.
+The food, liquor and service have not been to his liking.
 The privileged families agree with the insistent, pompous fellow.

 A bachelor In the group suggests they should take over the ship to correct the situation.
 When asked how they could possibly do so with the approximately 900 crew members and almost 2000 other passengers on board?
 Surely, it is suggested, none of the lower decks would go along with such an audacious scheme.
 After all, none of them had anything good to say about the few upper crust passengers.
 “We all know that us upper crusters are sucking them dry, as it is.”